 Pricing and Policies

-There are no ongoing support fees and software updates are just $125 per year.
+Updates are just $175 per year.
 There is no prepayment for support.
 Instead, support is provided on a use basis so if there is never a need for support, there is never a payment for help.
 View pricing here.

 New York State Pawnbroker Definition:

 As defined in New York State General Business Law (GBL) §52, a “collateral loan broker” (also known as a “pawnbroker”) is a person, partnership, or corporation that loans money on deposit or pledge of personal property or buys personal property and sells it back at a set price. (https://www1.nyc.gov/site/dca/businesses/license-checklist-pawnbroker.page)

 A person or business that buys or sells used goods, other than automobiles and firearms, in New York City must have a Secondhand Dealer General license.

 New York Regulations

 All involved in the business must be fingerprinted at the DCA Licensing Center or the NYC Small Business Support Center.
 This includes shareholders with 10% or more of the company's stock.
 The finger-print processing fee is $75.
 Acceptable IDs are:

 - Government employee ID card